monisha0703/Guava-Fruit-Disease-detection-using-CNN-and-LSTM/README.md

 -> Canker

 -> Disease Free

 -> Dot

 ->Mummification

 ->Phytophthora

 ->RedRust

 ->Rust

 ->Scab

 ->Styler & Root

 Libraries

-->TensorFlow and Keras for deep learning model operations, ->NumPy for numerical computations,
+->TensorFlow and Keras for deep learning model operations

+->NumPy for numerical computations

-->OpenCV (cv2) for image capture and processing, ->Pillow (PIL) for image manipulation,
+->OpenCV (cv2) for image capture and processing

+->Pillow (PIL) for image manipulation

 ->Tkinter and ImageTk for building the graphical user interface, along with os, time, threading, and future for system operations, timing, concurrency, and compatibility across Python versions.